KaylaPl4yz/KaylaPl4yz/README.md

 > I can be Moody and dramatic-ish as hell

-> Passive-agressive, please use tone tags!!
+> If I dont know you or we arent close, Please use tone tags .
+I cant tell if what you're saying is a joke or very serious .

 ## Fandoms
 > Team Fortress 2